LucasBehrendt/gamers-ground/README.md

 ### Social Media Marketing

 A Facebook page was created for Gamers Ground to reach a wide and relevant range of potential customers.
 Social media marketing is free, easy to set up and reach large groups of people.
-This makes it ideal for a small online business, where a community can be formed and customer loyalty is rewarded.
-It is also a great way of promoting new products, campaigns and special offers.
+This makes it ideal for a small online business, where a community can be formed, and customer loyalty is rewarded.
+It is also a great way of promoting new products, campaigns, and special offers.
 If there's a budget for it, paid advertisements are also a great way of reaching more consumers through social media.
-This will not be implemented for Gamers Ground though, since the project is educational.
+This will not be implemented for Gamers Ground though since the project is educational.

-Gamers Grounds Facebook page can be viewed [here](https://www.facebook.com/Gamers-Ground-111472718360772). *This link may not work as facebook regularly removes inactive business pages.*
+Gamers Grounds Facebook page can be viewed [here](https://www.facebook.com/Gamers-Ground-111472718360772). *This link may not work as Facebook regularly removes inactive business pages.*
 <details>

 <summary>Gamers Ground Facebook Page</summary>